ThomasYangth/thomasyangth.github.io/_pages/about.md

 My name is Tian-Hua Yang, and I am currently a first-year graduate student in the Department of Physics at Princeton University.
 My advisor is <a href="https://phy.princeton.edu/people/dmitry-abanin">Prof. Dima Abanin</a>.

-My research interest lies in the theory many-body quantum dynamics, specifically in understanding the mechanisms behind thermalization and its absence.
+My research interest lies in the theory of many-body quantum dynamics, specifically in understanding the mechanisms behind thermalization and its absence.
 I am currently focused on the role of integrals of motion in quantum many-body systems, their impact on dynamics and steady states, and their stability against external disturbances.

 I am also interested in applying novel mathematical tools to quantum many-body physics.
 One current topic I am interested in is free probability theory.